Stokes Family Office LLC Boosts Stake in iShares Core MSCI EAFE ETF (BATS:IEFA)

-Stokes Family Office LLC lifted its holdings in iShares Core MSCI EAFE ETF (BATS:IEFA) by 1.2% during the second quarter, Holdings Channel reports.
-The institutional investor owned 178,450 shares of the company’s stock after purchasing an additional 2,066 shares during the quarter. iShares Core MSCI EAFE ETF comprises 1.9% of Stokes Family Office LLC’s investment portfolio, making the stock its 11th biggest holding.
-Stokes Family Office LLC’s holdings in iShares Core MSCI EAFE ETF were worth $13,359,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
+Stokes Family Office LLC raised its position in shares of iShares Core MSCI EAFE ETF (BATS:IEFA) by 1.2% in the second quarter, Holdings Channel.com reports.
+The fund owned 178,450 shares of the company’s stock after buying an additional 2,066 shares during the quarter. iShares Core MSCI EAFE ETF comprises approximately 1.9% of Stokes Family Office LLC’s holdings, making the stock its 11th largest position.
+Stokes Family Office LLC’s holdings in iShares Core MSCI EAFE ETF were worth $13,359,000 as of its most recent filing with the Securities and Exchange Commission.

-Several other institutional investors have also bought and sold shares of the stock.
-TCI Wealth Advisors Inc. raised its holdings in iShares Core MSCI EAFE ETF by 215.2% during the second quarter.
-TCI Wealth Advisors Inc. now owns 353 shares of the company’s stock worth $26,000 after purchasing an additional 241 shares during the last quarter.
-Column Capital Advisors LLC purchased a new stake in iShares Core MSCI EAFE ETF during the second quarter valued at about $28,000.
-Red Door Wealth Management LLC purchased a new stake in iShares Core MSCI EAFE ETF during the second quarter valued at about $33,000.
-Carmichael Hill & Associates Inc. grew its position in iShares Core MSCI EAFE ETF by 424.1% during the second quarter.
-Carmichael Hill & Associates Inc. now owns 456 shares of the company’s stock valued at $34,000 after acquiring an additional 369 shares during the period.
-Finally, SRS Capital Advisors Inc. purchased a new stake in iShares Core MSCI EAFE ETF during the second quarter valued at about $34,000.
+A number of other hedge funds have also recently bought and sold shares of IEFA.
+Victory Capital Management Inc. grew its position in iShares Core MSCI EAFE ETF by 837.6% during the second quarter.
+Victory Capital Management Inc. now owns 10,967,643 shares of the company’s stock valued at $821,038,000 after acquiring an additional 9,797,852 shares during the period.
+Alaska Permanent Fund Corp grew its position in iShares Core MSCI EAFE ETF by 77.7% during the second quarter.
+Alaska Permanent Fund Corp now owns 11,530,697 shares of the company’s stock valued at $863,188,000 after acquiring an additional 5,043,303 shares during the period.
+Envestnet Asset Management Inc. grew its position in iShares Core MSCI EAFE ETF by 12.7% during the second quarter.
+Envestnet Asset Management Inc. now owns 35,169,621 shares of the company’s stock valued at $2,632,866,000 after acquiring an additional 3,961,067 shares during the period.
+Bank of Montreal Can grew its position in iShares Core MSCI EAFE ETF by 190.6% during the second quarter.
+Bank of Montreal Can now owns 4,024,976 shares of the company’s stock valued at $304,449,000 after acquiring an additional 2,639,951 shares during the period.
+Finally, Connecticut Wealth Management LLC purchased a new stake in shares of iShares Core MSCI EAFE ETF in the first quarter worth about $191,123,000.

 Want to see what other hedge funds are holding IEFA?
 Visit HoldingsChannel.com to get the latest 13F filings and insider trades for iShares Core MSCI EAFE ETF (BATS:IEFA).